-My overall conclusion is that while I was deriving general management principles from my learning about Toyota, Mike was diving into a practical approach to one of the core aspects —scientific
+My overall conclusion is that while I was deriving general management principles from my learning about Toyota, Mike was delving into a practical approach to one of the core aspects — problem-solving through scientific thinking.

-thinking and how to get it into the heads of us mere mortals.
-Mike’s model of scientific thinking — the Improvement Kata Pattern — was derived from watching some of the best TPS masters in Toyota at work.
-He then went beyond the conceptual model to help others learn how to do this themselves through an age-old approach to mastering complex skills —practice!
+Mike’s model of scientific thinking — the Improvement Kata Pattern — was derived from watching some of the best Toyota Production System (TPS) masters in Toyota at work.
+He then went beyond the conceptual model to help others learn how to do this themselves through an age-old approach to mastering complex skills — deliberate practice with a coach!

-Based on my long discussions with Mike, and some soul searching myself as to where this all fits together, I changed the foundational 4P model of The Toyota Way to place scientific thinking in the center (Figure 1).
+Based on my long discussions with Mike and some soul-searching myself as to where this all fits together, I changed the foundational 4P model of The Toyota Way to place scientific thinking in the center (see illustration below).

-In the first edition published in 2004 I represented the model as a house, with philosophy on the bottom and problem-solving on the top.
-Scientific thinking would seem to be a part of problem-solving.
-After thinking more about it I made two major changes to the model for the 2020 second edition:
+In the first edition published in 2004, I had represented the model as a pyramid, placing philosophy as the foundation and problem-solving at the pinnacle.
+At that time, it had seemed that scientific thinking should be a part of problem-solving.
+However, after thinking more about it, I made two significant changes to the model for the 2020 second edition:

-- I turned it into a set of interconnected puzzle pieces as they are all interrelated as a system.
+- I changed the model to a set of interconnected puzzle pieces to show that all the components are interrelated — a system.

-- I put scientific thinking at the center after concluding that all of the principles are more effective with a scientific approach.
-For example, the process principles would seem to be straightforward implementation of tools like a work cell.
-But with a scientific approach you start with a purpose, such as one-piece flow of value to customers, and then experiment with approaches to achieve this continually learning and refining.
+- I put scientific thinking at the system’s center after concluding that all the principles are more effective with a scientific approach.
+For example, though the process principles seem to lead to a straightforward implementation of tools, like a work cell, they don’t.
+Instead, with a scientific approach, you start with a vision or objective, such as achieving one-piece flow of value to customers.
+You then experiment with ways to work toward this vision, continually learning and refining your process.

-Compare this with Rother’s practical view of scientific thinking for the rest of us who are not PhD scientists:
+Compare this with Rother’s description of the basics of practical scientific thinking for the rest of us who are not PhD scientists:

 - Acknowledging that our comprehension is always incomplete and possibly wrong.